SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 - [ ] `PatchWheelDisplacement`

 ## GUI
-The feeder hardware has several commands that may be initiated by the user, actuated through clickable buttons in a customisable control panel built by the [PatchDispenser](target-node-patchdispenser) node.
+The foraging patch hardware has several commands that may be initiated by the user, actuated through clickable buttons in a customisable control panel built by the [PatchDispenser](target-node-patchdispenser) node.

 ### Environment metadata

 (target-node-patchdispenser-control-panel)=
 ### PatchDispenser control panel
-In addition to the monitoring of pellet counts and the current state of the feeder, the [`PatchDispenser`](target-node-patchdispenser) node also comes with its own GUI interface for controlling the feeder hardware during an experiment.
+In addition to the monitoring of pellet counts and the current state of the foraging patch, the [`PatchDispenser`](target-node-patchdispenser) node also comes with its own GUI interface for controlling the foraging patch hardware during an experiment.

 ![patchDispenserVisualiser](../../images/patch_dispenser_visualiser.svg)

 1. **Patch name**: The name assigned to this patch, e.g. "Patch1".
-2. **Current pellet count**: The current estimated number of pellets in the feeder hopper.
+2. **Current pellet count**: The current estimated number of pellets in the foraging patch hopper.
-3. **Pellet count entry**: Dialog box to enter a new pellet count, e.g. during a manual refill of the feeder.
+3. **Pellet count entry**: Dialog box to enter a new pellet count, e.g. during a manual refill of the foraging patch.
 4. **Deliver**: Button to trigger a manual pellet delivery, regardless of the activity of the wheel.
 5. **Refill**: Button to update the current pellet count with the count specified in the pellet count entry dialog box.
 Typically used during maintenance mode.
-6. **Reset**: Button to reinitialise the feeder, typically after human intervention, e.g. following a refill or in case the feeder or associated hardware has entered an erroneous state.
+6. **Reset**: Button to reinitialise the foraging patch, typically after human intervention, e.g. following a refill or in case the foraging patch or associated hardware has entered an erroneous state.

 ### Patch threshold and wheel monitoring